sleepymalc/VSCode-LaTeX-Inkscape/README.md

 The last thing you need to install is [Command Runner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner).
 This will allow you to send commands into a terminal with the shortcut.
 The configuration is in [`setting.json`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json).
 Please copy the content into your own `setting.json`.

 We're now prepared to see a detailed explanation about commands provided in [Inkscape figure manager](https://github.com/gillescastel/inkscape-figures).
-There are three different commands in the[Inkscape figure manager](https://github.com/gillescastel/inkscape-figures).
+There are three different commands in the [Inkscape figure manager](https://github.com/gillescastel/inkscape-figures).
 We break it down one by one.

 #### 1. Watch